romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 ## upsert

-`.upsert` tries to update one record, and it will perform create in case if record was not found.
+`.upsert` tries to update one record, and it will perform create in case a record was not found.

-It will implicitly wrap queries in transaction if it was not wrapped yet.
+It will implicitly wrap queries in a transaction if it was not wrapped yet.

-`.find` or `.findBy` must precede `.upsert` because it does not work with multiple update.
+`.find` or `.findBy` must precede `.upsert` because it does not work with multiple updates.

-In case if more than row was updated, it will throw `MoreThanOneRowError` and transaction will be rolled back.
+In case more than one row was updated, it will throw `MoreThanOneRowError` and the transaction will be rolled back.

 `update` and `create` properties are accepting the same type of objects as `update` and `create` command.